Anger of the Dead

 Anger of the Dead (also known as Apocalisse Zero) is a 2015 Italian zombie film written and directed by Francesco Picone.

 Plot

 After a zombie apocalypse, Alice, who is pregnant, seeks to find a safer place to live.
-Along the way, she discovers a mute woman being held prisoner by the merciless Captain Rooker, a member of a rogue paramilitary group that desires to use naturally immune women to repopulate the world by sexual slavery.
+Along the way, she discovers a mute woman being held prisoner by the merciless Captain Rooker, a member of a rogue paramilitary group that desires to use young women to repopulate the world by sexual slavery hence produce future sons and daughters with natural immunity to starve all the zombies across the globe.